Things to Do in Tomar, Portugal: Templar Sites & Old Town Cafés

 Location: A few steps from Rua Serpa Pinto, tucked down a quiet side street.

 This restored 18th-century house leans into local heritage, with each room themed around a traditional Portuguese craft.
 The atmosphere is peaceful, the beds are comfortable, and the owners clearly care about the experience.
 Breakfast is included and often features local produce and homemade pastries.
-It's a great choice for travelers looking for authentic touches without sacrificing comfort.

 Central Family Palace